 - For presenters who don’t like to be the center of attention, role play takes the attention completely off you… for a little while, anyway.

 - Role play allows designers to unleash their creativity in the scenarios they outline for their learners to navigate.

 - By adding their own spin, learners may take your content and concepts to a level you didn’t even know existed, which makes role play a learning opportunity for presenters as well.

-- If your learners didn’t know each other before a role playing activity, they sure will know each other afterwards!
+- If your learners didn’t know each other before a role-playing activity, they sure will know each other afterward!

 I spent some time over the weekend reading Built on Values: Creating an Enviable Culture that Outperforms the Competition (here’s a brief review).

 Early in the book, Ann Rhoades describes an overhauled new employee orientation program at Loma Linda University Medical Center.
 Continue reading

 About a year ago, the movie Singham Returns hit movie theaters across India.
 On my most recent trip, I was reminded of an interview that actress Kareena Kapoor gave during her promotional tour for the movie.
 Re-reading the newspaper interview, I was struck by the similarities between a Bollywood megastar and a learning and development professional.